CENTER GROVE TRANSPORTATION DEPARTMENT3653 W. Whiteland Road | Bargersville, Indiana 46106 | Phone: (317) 881-0555 | Fax: (317) 885-5125

 All schools have designated areas for parents to drop off and/or pick up students along with designated traffic patterns.
 Parent and student drivers are asked to be careful when driving in these areas and should not drive around or pass buses that are loading and unloading children.
 School buses have the right of way on school property and all other vehicles should yield to school buses on school property.
 Parents who transport children to school in the mornings are encouraged to drop them off before the buses arrive.
 Parents should also wait until buses have departed in the afternoon before leaving with their child at the end of the day.

-Students are not to use electronic devices such as cellular phones, personal digital assistants (PDA), laptop computers, or video games on the bus.
+Students are not to use electronic devices such as cellular phones, tablets, laptop computers, or video games on the bus.
 A small handheld radio or MP3 player may be used provided the user is listening through personal headphones and the volume is low enough that others cannot hear the music.
+Taking pictures or video recording on the bus is strictly prohibited.

 If possible, students should carry a school bag or sack, which will allow them to organize their belongings.
 There are many accidents every year involving children who are pursuing dropped books or papers under school buses or children who run into traffic.
 High School students driving to school must be vigilant in bus loading zones and in school parking lots.